 This section is TBA.

-In the interest of time, I may revisit this as it is important but also could double the amount of time it'd take for me to write this review.
+In the interest my own sanity, I may revisit this as it took me a significant amount of time to write and test CodeKit 3.
 I updated my CodeKit 2 review over 7 times over the course of 2 years and plan to do the same with this review.
 CodeKit 3 hooks look MUCH improved to the point of being much more useful.

 The CLI task managers vs CodeKit 3